-Recently, a Duval County jury returned a verdict of $650,000 in favor of my client.
+Recently, a Duval County jury returned a verdict of $650,000 in favor of our client.
 The 34 year- old truck driver for a bread company was permanently injured on March 2, 2009 in a crash involving a stalled U-Haul truck and a semi truck.
 The case revolved around the issue of liability and who was responsible for causing the accident.

 Our client needed emergency surgery to repair a ruptured colon that resulted in a permanent blood clot in his left leg.
 It causes chronic pain and swelling and requires a lifetime of medical care.
 The pain and disability affected his personal life.
 He is now separated from his wife and cannot be the active dad he once was to their two children.